isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Estate Agents and Real Estate Salespersons**

-Estate agents and real estate salespersons are to comply to measures stipulated in this <a href="https://go.gov.sg/cea" target="_blank">document</a> [last updated on 26 May 20] under Phase 1 and measures stipulated in this <a href="https://go.gov.sg/cea2" target="_blank">document</a> [last updated on 16 Jun 20] under Phase 2.
+Estate agents and real estate salespersons are to comply to measures stipulated in this <a href="https://go.gov.sg/cea" target="_blank">document</a> [last updated on 26 May 20] under Phase 1 and measures stipulated in this <a href="https://go.gov.sg/cea2" target="_blank">document</a> [last updated on 17 Jun 20] under Phase 2.
 You can also refer to Council for Estate Agencies <a href = "https://www.cea.gov.sg/news-publications/press-releases/covid-19-cea-s-measures-and-guidance" target="_blank">website</a>.

 #### **Finance**

-Enterprises in the finance sector are to comply to measures stipulated in this <a href="https://go.gov.sg/massmrrequirements" target="_blank">document</a> [last updated on 19 May 20].
+Enterprises in the finance sector are to comply to measures stipulated in this <a href="https://go.gov.sg/massmrrequirements" target="_blank">document</a> [last updated on 19 May 20] under Phase 1 and to measures stipulated in this <a href="https://go.gov.sg/massmrrequirements2" target="_blank">document</a> [last updated on 15 Jun 20] under Phase 2.
 You can also refer to the Monetary Authority of Singapore <a href = "https://www.mas.gov.sg/news/media-releases/2020/safe-re-opening-of-more-customer-services-in-the-financial-sector" target="_blank">website</a>.

 #### **Landscape-related Services**